Pearson-Advance/openedx-lti-tool-plugin/docs/decisions/0001-pii-data-on-lti-profile.rst

 **********************************
 User authentication using PII data
 **********************************

+NOTE: THIS IMPLEMENTATION IS STILL A WORK IN PROGRESS.

 We could use the email received on the PII data to allow the creation of LTI profiles with users related to the requested email instead of the